 The ride to Wischhafen is really good, lots of hills, I’m talking small rolling hills.
 When I got to Wischhafen I cycled to the ferry station that takes you across the river Elbe.
 Lots of traffic on this day, the ferry got filled up quickly, I was not the only cyclist on the ferry.

 When I was on the other side of Elbe, I continued on my way towards Itzehoe, as I navigated through the German landscape towards Nord-Ostsee-Kanal or in English known as the Kiel Canal, I had to cross the Kiel Canal on a cycle you only have a few choices, I had decided to take the Fußgängertunnel in Rendsburg.

 In Itzehoe I stopped to eat, Itzehoe is a town in the German state of Schleswig-Holstein, located on the Stör, a navigable tributary of the Elbe and 51 km northwest of Hamburg.

 Fußgängertunnel unter dem Nord-Ostsee-Kanal

-I got to the Fußgängertunnel in Rendsburg which allows pedestrian and cyclist to get across the Kiel Canal, it’s known locally as the Fußgängertunnel unter dem Nord-Ostsee-Kanal.
+I got to the Fußgängertunnel in Rendsburg, which allows pedestrian and cyclists to get across the Kiel Canal.
+It’s known locally as the Fußgängertunnel Unter dem Nord-Ostsee-Kanal.
 On each side, you can either take a lift down or the escalator.
 I read that the escalator was one of the longest in the world.

 I took the escalator as the lift had just gone down, I went down to where the tunnel is, as you can see from the movie.